Postgres

-Configure your R2R Postgres database
+Configure your Postgres database

 Postgres Database

-R2R uses PostgreSQL as the sole provider for relational and vector search queries.
+R2R uses Postgres as the sole provider for relational and vector search queries.
 This means that Postgres is involved in handling authentication, document management, and search across R2R.
 For robust search capabilities, R2R leverages the pgvector extension and ts_rank to implement customizable hybrid search.

 • Versatility: Postgres is a robust, advanced database that can handle both relational data and vector embeddings.